3ITNV/.github/profile/README.md

 Internal tooling, automation and documentation for 3-IT — Networking, Service Desk tools, Microsoft 365, Intune, Entra ID, Azure and on-premises infrastructure across our managed customer tenants.

-Repositories are private by default and organised under four technology pillars.
+Repositories are private by default and organised under five technology pillars.
 This page is a living index — update it whenever a repo is added, renamed or archived.

 ## Naming convention